 But, what the most important is to use sevral monitors if you trade intraday and to follow all TF’s, from M1 to daily charts.
 Moving averages such as 55, 100 and 200 are of the high importance for the short term trading, what ever you trade.
 Check, test and you will see why I am writing this.

 Well, based on this, you can see how many monitors is that you need and this is the minimum data which ‘you must follow’ if you’re serious enough.
 How many screens do you need for this?
 Ok, you can split you’re screen in 4 or 6 small ones and that’s ok, because some of those datas are only for following, some of them are for analysing.
 For example, I am analysing stock market indexes and commodities and must say that I find that as an very important part of my job.
 US dollar index and EUR index is also important to analyse and to follow all day as well.
 There is also a question about the important news, but you can always follow that in one of those screens in front of you.

 So, if you look at this way, it’s not so easy as you think it is, right!?
 Most of you are looking at my analysis and comment how simple they are.
 Yes, that’s true.
 But for all this simplicity in my analysis and predictions, there is a huge background which is not visible on the chart.
 As I always said, there is nothing easy here and behind every single and ‘simple’ chart and analysis is a huge job.
 Think of that.

 I see that most of the traders is using smart phones and tablets for trading.
 Let’s me say something about that.
-Phones are for talks and taking pictures, tablets also with a little better resolution!
+Phones are not for trading!
+They are for talks and taking pictures, tablets also.
 But hey, this is my view.
 Maybe I am wrong about that!? 😉